kris2026uk/LIS624/OPAC.md

 An OPAC uses the LAMP technologies to create an accessible database that can be searched.

 By using these instructions along with the LAMP instructions, one can create their own online accessible database.
 This can be very useful for a library that may not have the resources available to house their own servers and in-house database.
+Our OPAC enables users to search for and pull information from our database, without being logged into our VM.

 Our OPAC is going to be created using a MySQL database along with creating an HTML website and using PHP as our search page.
+The database stores the records we add in a systematic and searchable way, so that the information can be retrieved, either my using mySQL coding in our VM OR through our web-based OPAC.

 You can view the MySQL github file I created to view the initial download and setting up of our OPAC database "books".
 These instructions map out how to download MySQL and create a new database